Ospedale di Santo Spirito in Sassia

 The Hospital of the Holy Spirit (L'Ospedale di Santo Spirito in Sassia) is the oldest hospital in Europe, located in Rome, Italy.
 It now serves as a convention center.
 The complex lies in rione Borgo, east of Vatican City and next to the modern Ospedale di Santo Spirito (which continues its tradition).
-The hospital was established on the site of the former Schola Saxonum, a part of the complex houses of the Museo Storico.
+The hospital was established on the site of the former Schola Saxonum, a part of the complex houses the Museo Storico.

 Premise

 Christian brotherhood

 Christianity gave rise to a new philanthropic feeling in men, as evidenced by the words of Tertullian; "We are like brothers by right of nature, our common Mother".
 Tertullian himself railes against the pagans and their way of treating the sick, mostly left to their ungrateful fate.
 It is reasonable, therefore, to attribute the birth of hospitals to the push given by Christianity which, even in the darkness of the Catacombs, did not fail to "be towards the most needy".
 And so the feeling of love, charity, piety and concern for the sick received a healthy and lively impulse with the change of perspective offered by the Christian religion.
 This feeling finally turned into practice in 325 AD with the First Council of Nicaea in Bithynia where the 300 or more of bishops gathered there established that "in every city houses called Xenodochi and hospices for pilgrims should be built, for the poor and for the sick."
 These dwellings were entrusted to the bishops of the various dioceses: each of them was considered "father of the poor" and in this regard we find in the Apostolic Constitutions "O bishop, take care of the poor, as a minister of God, distributing to everyone the necessary time, to widows, orphans, derelicts, the sick and the unfortunate".
 After the First Council of Nicaea the Church was strongly committed to the creation of brephotrophs for exposed infants, orphanages, gerontocomia for the non self-sufficient elderly, as well as Xenodochi and Nosocomi, for pilgrims.